chingu-voyages/v46-tier2-team-19/docs/development-workflow.md

 # Development workflow

 1. **Ticket/Issue**
-   - Take a note of the issue number of the ticket you will word on.
+   - Take a note of the issue number of the ticket you will word on in Jira.
    - If no ticket exists then create a new ticket and take a note
 2. **Create a new branch** from development branch